The 6 Best Stock Picking Services

 The longer a service has been around and the more consistently it has beaten the market, the better.

 It's this factor that makes The Motley Fool (both its Stock Advisor and Rule Breakers services) really stand out.
-Both services have frequently outperformed the market over a span of two decades.
+Both services have fairly reliably outperformed the market over a span of more than two decades.

 3. Cost and affordability